rackerlabs/support-how-to/content/how-to/rackspace-email/spam-filtering/index.md

 result is an accurate, adaptive, and evolving content filtering system that is highly effective at removing spam.

 The filtering system does not apply to the sophisticated spammer.
-Rather, it scans all incoming and outgoing mail traffic regardless of sender or intent, and our filters flag message content after confirmation by the whole internet community.
+Instead, it scans all incoming and outgoing mail traffic regardless of sender or intent, and our filters flag message content after confirmation by the whole internet community.